cbuescher/elasticsearch/README.md

 ## Night Rally

-Night Rally is a set of driver scripts for [running nightly macrobenchmarks for Elasticsearch](https://elasticsearch-ci.elastic.co/view/All/job/elastic+elasticsearch+master+macrobenchmark-periodic).
-The macrobenchmarks themselves are executed by [Rally](https://github.com/elastic/rally) and [publishing the results](https://elasticsearch-benchmarks.elastic.co/).
+Night Rally is a set of driver scripts for [running nightly macrobenchmarks for Elasticsearch](https://elasticsearch-ci.elastic.co/view/All/job/elastic+elasticsearch+master+macrobenchmark-periodic) and [publishing the results](https://elasticsearch-benchmarks.elastic.co/).
+The macrobenchmarks themselves are executed by [Rally](https://github.com/elastic/rally).

 ### Prerequisites

 * Python 3.4+ available as `python3` on the path (verify with: `python3 --version` which should print `Python 3.4.0` (or higher))
 * `pip3` available on the path (verify with `pip3 --version`)
 * `awscli` available on the command line and properly set up to write to the bucket `s3://elasticsearch-benchmarks.elasticsearch.org`.
+* `Ansible` available on the command line (only needed in our nightly benchmarking environment)
 * All prerequisites for [Rally](https://github.com/elastic/rally)

 Night Rally is only tested on Mac OS X and Linux.